narranoid/Substance-TDR-Values/README.md

 4) In the PowerShell type *.\Substance-TDR-Values.bat* and press Enter.
 Your PowerShell result should look like this:
 ![PowerShell command and result](screenshots/PowerShell.png)

+5) Restart your computer.

-5) Whenever the issue comes up again, just re-run the script.
+6) Whenever the issue comes up again, just re-run the script.